teekay/ALAC.NET/README.md

 If you don't need NAudio support, simply ignore the ALACFileReader class and do what you wish with the ALACContext class that does the actual work.

+There are two Nuget packages:

+- AlacNet (the decoder)
+- AlacNetNAudioAdapter (the NAudio adapter)

 Contributors welcome.